basmaashouur/computational-geometry-library/CGcodes.md

 ```
 ### Distance To Line
 - Two points a and b (a and b must be different) to make a line, find the closet point to line
+- Like closestPoint function but it's in a points form instead of standard line form
 ```cpp
 vec toVec(point a, point b){return vec(b.x - a.x, b.y - a.y);}